Chineze Anyaene

 Chineze Anyaene (born 28 December 1983) is a Nigerian filmmaker and film producer.
-She is best known for her 2010 critically acclaimed picture, Ijé: The Journey.
+She is best known for her critically acclaimed picture, Ijé: The Journey (2010).

 Early life and education

-Chineze Anyaene was born and raised in Abuja, Nigeria, West Africa.
-She obtained her B. A in Theatre Art from the prestigious University of Abuja, the federal capital territory of Nigeria.
+Anyaene was born and raised in Abuja, Nigeria.
+She obtained her B. A. in Theatre Art from the University of Abuja.
 In 2005, she moved to the United States where she obtained a master's degree in Directing at the New York Film Academy (NYFA).
-She married Mr. Chibuzor Abonyi in 2017.
+She married Chibuzor Abonyi in 2017.

 Career

-Chineze Anyaene is a filmmaker with a passion and drive for telling stories with thorough cinematic interpretation benchmarked on the acclaimed international technical standard.

-She is the founder/CEO of Xandria Productions, a fully integrated studio that specializes in the production, acquisition, marketing, and distribution of theatrical motion pictures within Africa and the international film market.
+Anyaene makes use of cinematic interpretation for her passion for telling stories.
+She is the founder/CEO of Xandria Productions, a studio that specializes in the production, acquisition, marketing, and distribution of theatrical motion pictures in Africa and the international film market.

 Xandria Productions' feature film debut "Ije: The Journey" in 2010 was produced and directed by Chineze Anyaene starring Omotola Jalade-Ekeinde and Genevieve Nnaji with a production sponsorship from Kodak.
 Ije tells the story of two Nigerian sisters, Chioma and Anya, and how Chioma travels to the US to help save her sister from being convicted of murder.
 The critically acclaimed picture was shot in Nigeria and the United States as the first feature film to be made by a student of the New York Film Academy; "Ije: The Journey" traveled around film festivals across the globe, won prestigious awards, and then became a Nigerian box office hit and instant classic as well as contributed to the revolution of Nigerian cinema.
 The money spent on producing Ije is up to 2.5 million dollars.

 In 2012, Anyaene produced a short film, 20 Years Later, directed by Larry Ulrich and starring Jeff Handy, Chris Oliver, and Angel Princess.
 Due to the production costs of Ijé: The Journey, as of 2013 she was still out of pocket and unable to get the funding to make another feature present at present.

 Chineze was a Speaker at the 14th Edition of African Business Club, Harvard Business School, on the subject ‘Entertainment: A Nexus of the Movie and Music Industries in Africa.